-I went to work with my therapist devising new ways to deal with the abuse that I was sure would occur as he learned to control his behavior.
+I went to work with my therapist devising new ways to deal with the abuse that I was sure would occur as he learned to control his behavior (I still thought he would change and didn’t realize I was the one who needed to change).
 My therapist supported my decision to stay; she didn’t judge.
 I was making decisions for myself, and that was a good thing.

 All Plans to End Abuse Failed